Metuchen High School: Athletics

-The boys track team won the Group II spring track state championship in 1940 (as co-champion) and won the Group I title in 1995, 1997, 1999, 2002, 2006-2008.
+The boys track team won the Group II spring / outdoor track state championship in 1940 (as co-champion) and won the Group I title in 1995, 1997, 1999, 2002, 2006-2008.

 The boys' cross country team won the Group III state championship in 1953, won the Group II title in 1961 and won the Group I championship in 1994, 2015 and 2016.
 In 2017, the team became the first Group I school to win the Greater Middlesex County championship.

-The boys' track team won the indoor relay championship in Group I/II in 1972 and 1973 (as co-champion with Saddle Brook High/Middle School), and the Group I title in 1992, 1997, 1999, 2003 and 2008; The seven titles are tied for third-most among public high schools in the state.
+The boys' track team won the indoor relay championship in Group I/II in 1972 and 1973 (as co-champion with Saddle Brook High School), and the Group I title in 1992, 1997, 1999, 2003 and 2008; The seven titles are tied for third-most among public high schools in the state.
 The girls team won the indoor relay title in Group I in 1996.

 The 1985 football team won the Central Jersey Group I state sectional title with a 7-0 victory against Keyport High School in the championship game.

 The boys track team won the winter / indoor track state championship in Group I in 1990 (as co-champion), 1993, 1997 and 1999.
 The girls team won the Group I title in 1996.

 The girls track team won the winter track Group I state title in 1994 and 1996.

 The girls cross country team won the Group I state championship in 2006, 2012, 2016 and 2017, and won the Group II title in 2018.

 In 2007, the girls' soccer team won the Central Jersey, Group I state sectional championship with a 1–0 win over Robbinsville High School in the tournament final.
 The win marked the team's third consecutive sectional title, their first three-peat since 1988–90.
 The team moved on to win the Group I state championship with a 1–0 win over Glen Ridge High School in the tournament final, the team's first ever state title.

 Marching Band

 The Pride of Metuchen High School Marching Band consists of over 80 wind, percussion, and color guard members.
 The band performs at all school football games and participates in many Tournament of Bands and USBands competitions located in the New Jersey area.
 At the 2013 New Jersey state championships at Rutgers University, the marching band won 3rd place in Group 4 Open competition.
 The Pride of Metuchen were the 2015-16 Tournament of Bands Group 3 A, Atlantic Coast Champions.
+The band won Tournament of Bands 2022-23 Region VII and New Jersey State Championships for Group 4A.

 Administration

-The school's principal is Ed Porowski.
-His administration team includes the assistant principal Brian Stike.
+The school's principal is Edward C. Porowski.
+His administration team includes the assistant principal.